SpontanCombust/witcherscript-ide/docs/user-manual/project-system.md

 \* table/field is required

+:material-information-outline: If you have [`Even Better TOML`](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) extension installed it will provide you with auto-completion and hints when editing the manifest file.

 ### The `[content]` table
 Project metadata establishing basic information on how its content is named and structured.